-In the Commonwealth of Massachusetts, only cannabis that is grown and manufactured in the Commonwealth can be sold in the State.
-For adult-use, Massachusetts does not require a vertically-integrated system.
+In the Commonwealth of Massachusetts, only cannabis that is grown and manufactured in the Commonwealth can be sold.
+For adult-use, Massachusetts does not require vertical integration.
 As a result, a marijuana retailer may purchase and transport marijuana products from marijuana establishments and transport, sell or otherwise transfer marijuana products to marijuana establishments and to consumers.
 Licensed cultivators and product manufacturers may cultivate, harvest, process, produce package and sell marijuana products to marijuana establishments.

-The CCC has selected METRC as the State's track-and-trace ('T&T") system used to track commercial cannabis activity and movement across the distribution chain.
+The CCC has selected METRC as the State's track-and-trace ('T&T') system used to track commercial cannabis activity and movement across the distribution chain.
 The system allows for other third-party system integration via API.